LucDEWI/Master_Proef_Fase_2/README.md

 9. Viewing results via Tensorboard

-    The results of the training cycles can be viewed on Tensorboard via Following command.
+    The results of the training cycles can be viewed on Tensorboard via the following command.
     ```py
     tensorboard --logdir tensorboard
     ```